rubygems/rubygems.github.io/_posts/2020-09-14-august-rubygems-update.md

 ## RubyGems.org News

-In August, We added a webhook configuration to slack, explored `tf modules` for lambda-slack notification and completed the following tests, improvements and fixes:
+In August, we added a webhook configuration to Slack, set up Terraform modules sending Slack notifications from AWS Lambda, and completed the following tests, improvements and fixes:

 * tested and deployed a PR for [blocking -/_ variations of the gem names](https://github.com/rubygems/rubygems.org/pull/2341) -- which are most commonly abused by malicious actors -- and fixing SQL query missing index.
 * debugged failing rspec failing builds and [updated  backfill required_rubygems_version task to required_ruby_version](https://github.com/rubygems/rubygems.org/pull/2474)